Why Companies Are Using Feminism To Try To Sell You Everything

 While campaigns designed by brands like Dove Soap and Lucky Strike Cigarettes have tried to tangle their merchandise to the language of women's empowerment, feminism has, of course, never been about enriching corporations: A radical cry for equal rights that's remained incomplete since 1848's Seneca Falls Convention, the movement has often been co-opted by capitalism's agenda.

 And, as you might have noticed, the work of feminism has rarely felt more unfinished, or more vital, than it does today.
-Below, check out Strong Opinions Loosely Held's conversation with celebrated author and Bitch Media co-founder, Andi Zeisler, to hear her take on the dangers of commercializing feminism.
+Below, check out Strong Opinions Loosely Held host Elisa Kresigner's conversation with celebrated author and Bitch Media co-founder, Andi Zeisler, to hear her take on the dangers of commercializing feminism.

 Advertisement